overhangio/tutor/.github/ISSUE_TEMPLATE.md

 ## Unexpected behavior

 Include the full, exact output from the command that is causing your issue.
-Also include relevant error logs; for instance, to debug the LMS take a look at the files in `data/lms/logs`.
+Also include relevant error logs; for instance, to debug the LMS provide the output of `tutor local logs lms --tail=100`

 ## Additional info (IMPORTANT)

-Include the output of the `make info` command.
+Provide the output of `tutor --version`.